cproctor/bba/README.md

 a GitHub account that has permission to access the repo.

     git clone https://github.com/cproctor/bba
-    cd bba
+    git checkout tc # If at TC, you'll want to work on the TC branch cd bba
     python3 -m venv env
     source env/bin/activate